 There are few things in life as tranquil as standing in a river with water swirling around your waders while fly casting.
 It sure felt good to be at it again!
-Peter is a fantastic teacher and very enjoyable to share the water with.
 I made some improvements to my casting and learned some new techniques.
-He had some great fishing stories and I was pretty surprised at the variety of species he catches on the Grand River.
+I was pretty surprised at the variety of species you can catch on the Grand River.
 From bass to steelhead, carp to freshwater drum, and more.

-We made our way back to shore after a great morning on the water and enjoyed a tasty lunch that Peter packed for us.
+We made our way back to shore after a great morning on the water and enjoyed a tasty lunch.
 We thoroughly enjoyed our fly fishing experience!
-Thank you so much, Peter!

 Up next was a kayak fishing adventure in the Waterloo Region with BAER Fishing Adventures!
 Barna Robinson is the owner/operator and has created a unique guiding service offering clients the opportunity to get out and experience kayak fishing.
 He and his team of guides each have different expertise enabling them to offer a variety of multi-species fishing experiences on various bodies of water.
 Barna’s clients range from experienced anglers/kayakers to those that have never participated in either.
 I’d met Barna in the past at the Toronto Boat Show and had been connected to him on social media so it was great to finally hit the water together!